 “The number of people involved in taking care of a VAD patient correctly is a lot,” Bensimhon says.
 “The operation is one small part of the program.
 We become the primary medical provider for these patients.”

-To meet the stringent criteria of the Centers for Medicare & Medicaid Services, which maintains regulatory oversight of VAD programs, Van Trigt spent several weeks at Duke University Hospital, where he performed at least 10 VAD implant procedures, before offering the first VAD surgery at Moses Cone Hospital.
+To meet the stringent criteria of the Centers for Medicare & Medicaid Services, which maintains regulatory oversight of VAD programs, Dr. Van Trigt spent several weeks at Duke University Hospital, where he performed at least 10 VAD implant procedures, before offering the first VAD surgery at Moses Cone Hospital.
+Dr Bryan Bartle joined the program in 2014.
+He completed his VAD surgical training with Dr. Van Trigt here at Moses Cone Hospital.

 And, because some patients receive the VAD pump as a bridge to heart transplant surgery, Cone Health needed to cement a partnership with the Duke Cardiac Transplant Clinic.

 The hard work has paid off.
 In 2018, we screened 50 patients, and implanted 24 pumps.

 VAD candidates are carefully selected.
 “We look for patients who have heart failure and are struggling with everyday activities such as walking to the mailbox,” Bensimhon says.
 “We also look for patients who are not responding to medications, or who have had frequent hospitalizations for heart failure.”

 Once seen as an interim solution that could keep patients alive until a donor organ became available, a VAD can now extend a patient’s life for up to eight years and potentially longer.

 “For every heart failure patient who gets a heart transplant, 100 will die waiting, because the supply of hearts hasn’t changed,” Van Trigt says.
 “But the biomedical engineering of heart pumps has significantly advanced.”